luisgrotti/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository holds all files of my Coursera Capstone
+This repository will be used to hold all files of my Capstone Project.